valkey-io/libvalkey/docs/migration-guide.md

 ### Removed API functions

-* `valkeyFormatSdsCommandArgv` removed from API.
+* `redisFormatSdsCommandArgv` removed from API.
 Can be replaced with `valkeyFormatCommandArgv`.
-* `valkeyFreeSdsCommand` removed since the `sds` type is for internal use only.
+* `redisFreeSdsCommand` removed since the `sds` type is for internal use only.

 ## Migrating from `hiredis-cluster` 0.14.0